mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ## Changelog

 = 3.1.3=
-* Prevent plugin from hiding other plugin's page
 * The position of the main Mailjet's menu takes a default value instead of value 101
-* AKID is no necessary if we want to execute calls to APIv3 from the
+* Removed AKID from APIv3 calls from the plugin
 * Prevent plugin from hiding other plugin's page #10
-* Correction in the README file
+* README update

 = 3.1.2=
 * README update with security issue